...

 Spanish production is less than 10% of European consumption and with the arrival of new players to the market (such as Colombia in recent years or Guatemala and other countries in the near future) that percentage will surely decrease.
 However, we have a clear opportunity to position ourselves in the most demanding segment of the European avocado consumer thanks to the fact that, unlike other origins, we produce a highly sustainable product with minimal or no use of phytosanitary products, a very efficient water management. irrigation, a low carbon footprint due to the shorter transport chain being close to our potential market and a much higher quality of fruit, since avocado that reaches the European market from other origins does so after several weeks of boat transport.
 Taking advantage of this opportunity is to clearly distinguish the Spanish avocado as a local product in the rest of Europe and diversify production, so that we can reach those potential consumers with a combination of varieties that allow us to produce avocado 12 months of the year compared to the current situation in which we only produce Hass for a few months (less and less months since there are practically Hass avocados from other origins throughout the year) and the rest of the year, the large Spanish marketers import Hass avocados from other origins for the re-export.
 Avocado productivity in new plantation: In my view, if we do not advance in the sense of differentiating ourselves by quality and proximity, it will be difficult for Spanish avocado to be competitive in the medium / long term in the European market.

-price avocado plant Avocado productivity in new plantation, Cultivation Europe -Greece.
+Avocado nursery price Avocado productivity in new plantation, Cultivation Europe -Greece.
 Overview.
 New productive varieties, new plants, new avocados trees price avocado plant

 Greek